Stuart Country Day School

-Stuart Country Day School of the Sacred Heart is an independent all-girls Catholic country day school located in Princeton, in Mercer County, New Jersey, United States, that serves students from pre-kindergarten through twelfth grade.
+Stuart Country Day School of the Sacred Heart is an independent all-girls Catholic country day school located in Princeton, in Mercer County, in the U.S. state of New Jersey, that serves students from pre-kindergarten through twelfth grade.
 Stuart is divided into a co-educational Early Childhood Program, a Lower School for junior kindergarten through grade 4, a Middle School for grades 5 through 8, and an Upper School for grades 9 through 12.
 The school was named for Janet Erskine Stuart.
 The school operates under the auspices of the Roman Catholic Diocese of Trenton.

-As of the 2013-14 school year, the school had an enrollment of 406 students (plus 52 in PreK) and 54.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.5:1.
-The school's student body was 60.1% White, 10.8% Black, 5.4% Hispanic, 14.5% Asian and 9.1% two or more races.
+As of the 2021–22 school year, the school had an enrollment of 332 students (plus 12 in PreK) and 68.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 4.8:1.
+The school's student body was 65.4% (217) White, 16.0% (53) Asian, 14.8% (49) Black and 3.9% (53) Hispanic.

 Stuart Country Day School has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1991 and is accredited until January 2027.
 It is overseen by the New Jersey Department of Education and is a member of the New Jersey Association of Independent Schools.